pmgl/starblast-modding/README.md

 You shouldn't modify this property to keep the mod running smoothly
 #### Changing or moving an object
-Use `game.setObject` again with the same object instance id.
+Use `game.setObject` again with the same object instance ID.

+**Note:** [Object type's properties](#object-type-options) **can not** be changed once set.
+You may need to define a new object type instance with different ID and set the object you wish to update with the new object type ID.

 #### Removing an object
 `game.removeObject(id)` removes the object with given id.
 You can omit the id parameter, which will remove all custom objects in the scene.